JSON Input Editor

 Overview

-This input editor accepts a valid JSON object and is a component in both the JSONata Studio Playground and JSONata Studio Book.
+This input editor accepts a valid JSON object and is a component in both the JSONata Studio Playground, JSONata Studio Book and JSONata AST Explorer.

 It has several useful features allowing you to: